One of the delights of your day is opening your flower shop.

 There’s nothing more irritating than visiting a website on your phone and you have to pinch and zoom to read something or to get a better look at a picture.

-Given the immense value you receive you’d expect our websites to be super expensive, like a Diamond Wish 14K gold round diamond tennis bracelet (affiliate link).
+Given the immense value you receive you’d expect my websites to be super expensive, like this fountain pen with a price tag that’ll make you gasp for air.

 When you get yourself a mobile friendly, search engine optimised website you’re opening at least three marketing channels from a single place.